-SO SORRY was founded in 2023 (Berlin) and formed in its current line-up in April 2024: Zuza Jasinska (vocals), Shanice Ruby Bennett (bass), Käthe Johanning (keys), and Lenny Rehm (drums).
-Their music moves at the intersection of jazz, alternative pop, and R&B, combining tightly woven arrangements with emotional clarity and a spirit of shared empowerment.
+SO SORRY was founded in 2023 (Berlin) and has been performing in its current line-up since April 2024: Zuza Jasinska (vocals), Käthe Johanning (keys), Shanice Ruby Bennett (bass) and Lenny Rehm (drums).
+Their music moves at the intersection of contemporary jazz, alternative pop and R&B, delivering intricate melodies and tightly woven arrangements with emotional vulnerability and an ethos of shared empowerment.

 Zuza Jasinska (*1997) is a Polish vocalist, composer, and improviser from Toruń, currently based in Berlin.
 A graduate of the Jazz Institute at the Universität der Künste (UdK) Berlin, she navigates effortlessly between jazz, pop, folk, singer-songwriter, and experimental music.
 She is an integral part of several projects, including inEvitable extended, Eva Klesse 4tet – "Stimmen", Storm Dog, SO SORRY, and the Emilia Gołos x Zuza Jasinska duo, with a forthcoming solo project, Voice Solo, on the horizon.
 Her work includes the 2021 album "imho" with Emilia Gołos, "My Meadow" with Fred Garden (2024), and three singles in collaboration with Max Feig and Jan Kris.